-In this post, you'll learn 29 jobs that are great for new moms that can't afford a babysitter.
+In this post, you'll explore 29 jobs that are great for new moms who can't afford a babysitter.
 They're all super flexible and let you work around your existing childcare schedule.
 I'm sure you can find a few jobs on this list that you'll love doing to earn some extra money!

 Do you have a passion for exercise?
 Being a yoga or fitness instructor can be super flexible.

 Lots of yoga or pilates instructors are self-employed.
 That means they can make flexible and part-time schedules.

 If you work at a studio or gym, you can swap classes with another instructor if unexpected commitments come up.

 You can schedule your yoga sessions in a local park near your home so that you can quickly and conveniently walk there.
 You may even invite people over to take your yoga class in your backyard.

 I know a personal trainer who makes house calls directly to her clients’ homes to help with their fitness.
 You might consider doing this and scheduling your appointments in the evening when your partner is home to look after your baby.

 Want to be a stay-at-home parent but also earn some extra money?
 Watching two or three kids isn't overwhelmingly harder than watching one.

 If you're going to be watching your own kid anyway, why not earn extra cash by starting a babysitting or daycare service to help other parents?